Fieldwork-diary – Láhpoluoppal (June/July 2017)

 The midnight sun was shining when I returned.
 That was an absolute joy!

-I stayed up for a long time after arriving, and the atmosphere at the campsite was very intriguing.
+I stayed up for a long time after arriving from Kautokeino, and the atmosphere at the campsite was very intriguing.
 The natural soundscape was silent, only coloured by birdsongs from a far distance.
 Because of this I decided to do the recording-session for tomorrow in the middle of the night instead.
 This was a great experience, and the most satisfying so far.

 I woke up late after working last night.
 The battery on my videocamera needed to be charged again, so therefor I decided to drive back to Alta one day earlier than the original plan.
 I have to fix the battery-problem for next week, because I can’t drive back and forth like that.

 Even though the battery is annoying me, I feel that round 2 of “Lyd-ID” has become more than I hoped for.
 Crowning the week with a session in the middle of the night turned out to be a great bonus for my sound-collection, and a special experience for me personally.

 I arrived to a sunny campsite today.
 It was warm, a crazy amount of mosquitoes and a wonderful rainbow.
 That was defiantly a welcoming start to my third week of fieldwork!
 I did some photos of the rainbow and started working on my tent when it unfortunately began to rain.

 I find it to be mentally draining with the rain.
-It’s also getting quite lonely doing this fieldwork, so I defiantly need to work with my mentality for this coming week.
-Because of this, I made a campfire for myself 🙂
+The feeling of being alone is also bothering me a bit, so I need to work with my mentality for the coming week.

 I did something positive for myself tonight.
 I made myself a bonfire 🙂